-With the help of the Hamburg Convention, we put together a guide to the city for event attendees.
-Discover top restaurants, bars and cafes in Schanzenviertel, Karolinenviertel and St. Pauli – three of Hamburg's most exciting neighbourhoods renowned for their food and drink scene – as well as post-event activities including foosball championships and beer pairing dinners.
-Read on to discover how to make the most of your time in Hamburg during Aircraft Interiors Expo.
+With the help of the Hamburg Convention, we have put together a guide to the city for event attendees.
+Discover top restaurants, bars and cafes in Schanzenviertel, Karolinenviertel and St. Pauli – three of Hamburg's most exciting neighbourhoods renowned for their food and drink scenes – as well as post-event activities including Fussball championships and beer pairing dinners.
+Read on to discover how to make the most of your time in Hamburg at Aircraft Interiors Expo.

 Where to eat?

-A five-minute walk from Hamburg Messe, in the hipster Karolinenviertel district, XeÔm Vietnamese transports diners to the streets of Hanoi through both its décor and classic dishes like glass noodle salads, Pho and fresh spring rolls alongside Vietnamese beer and coffee.
-A few doors down, Lesser Panda Ramen is another trendy spot that's ideal for a casual lunch or dinner with punchy pickled vegetables and locally sourced organic meat complete the hearty bowls.
+A five-minute walk from Hamburg Messe, in the hipster Karolinenviertel district, XeÔm Vietnamese transports diners to the streets of Hanoi through its décor and classic dishes like glass noodle salads, Phở and fresh spring rolls alongside Vietnamese beer and coffee.
+A few doors down, Lesser Panda Ramen is another trendy spot that's ideal for a casual lunch or dinner with punchy pickled vegetables and locally-sourced organic meat completing their hearty bowls.
 Vegan options are also available along with grilled cheese sandwiches and craft cocktails created with house-made syrups.

 Photo credit Philipp Burkart

 Krug and Restaurant Nil